gaehlerm/SoftwareEngineering/README.md

 As always, Copilot works best if you give it some step by step instructions.
 It is not always able to find the best solution by itself.
 Though it is still a great help for refactoring code.

-# 33. Working with Existing Projects
+# 33. Refactoring Legacy Code

 // This text here still needs some improvements.
 Especially examples.